Raw Data

 1. Select the participants whose data you want to export.

-2. Choose the type of data to export.
+2. Choose the data source to export.

-4. Choose the date range for the data.
+3. Choose the date range for the data.

 [!note]